alexzhangs/shadowsocks-manager/README.md

 * The Python edition's `ping` command has to be sent as the syntax: `ping:{}` in order to work if tested with `nc`.
 It caused by the tailing newline: `ping\n`.

 So either you get some change on your own or stick with the libev edition.

-### Update for Shadowsocks Python edition on 2024-04

-Both the pypi version (2.8.2) and the github master branch (3.0.0) failed to start `ssserver` due to the upstream and dependency changes.

-Since the Python edition is pre-installed in this project, mainly for running test cases, I have to make a patch to make it work.

-The fix based on github master branch 3.0.0, and would be minimal, just to make the `ssserver` start without any error, no more features added.
-After the fix, the pre-installed Python edition will be changed from the [original pypi version](https://pypi.org/project/shadowsocks/) to [my fork](https://pypi.org/project/shadowsocks-alexforks/).

 ## 7. Known Issues